urbit/docs/docs/programming/system/basic.md

 Euler](https://projecteuler.net/) problem and
 [fizzbuzz](https://en.wikipedia.org/wiki/Fizz_buzz).

-To run this code, you'll need an urbit, and you'll need the `%examples` desk from `~zod`.
-If you haven't installed urbit yet, check out the [installation instructions](http://urbit.org/docs/user/install).
-Once urbit is installed, take a look at the [basic operation](http://urbit.org/docs/user/basic) of your urbit.
+To run this code, you'll need an urbit, and will have to copy the [examples repo](https://github.com/urbit/examples) into it.

+If you haven't installed
+urbit yet, check out the [installation instructions](/docs/user/install).
+Once urbit is installed, take a look at the [basic operation](/docs/user/basic) of your urbit.

-If you haven't pulled the examples desk from `~zod`, do so now:
+If you haven't copied in the examples repo, running the following commands from your urbit directory should do the trick:

-    ~fintud-macrep:dojo> |merge %examples ~zod %examples
-    >=
-    [time passes...]
-    merged with strategy %init

-This merge could take several minutes; you'll know it's done when "merged with strategy %init" is printed.
-Next, mount the new files to your Unix pier directory:

-    ~fintud-macrep:dojo> |mount /=examples=

-Switch desks to run commands from the `%examples` desk:

-    ~fintud-macrep:dojo> =dir /=examples=
-    =% /~fintud-macrep/examples/~2015.11.13..02.25.00..41e9/
+`cp -r {wherever-you've-pulled-to}/examples/gall/*/ arvo/` `cp -r {wherever-you've-pulled-to}/examples/dojo/*/ arvo/`

-Run an example:
+Run an example to ensure it worked:

     ~fintud-macrep:dojo> +examples-euler1
     233.168